SalesConnection/Caction-Support/docs/How_to_Add_New_Asset.md

      <img src="img/How_to_Create_Asset2_Step_3.png" alt="How to add new asset2 Step 3">
    </p><br>

-4. Click on the "SAVE" button.
+4. Click the "+" button for asset.

    <p align="center">
      <img src="img/How_to_Create_Asset2_Step_4.png" alt="How to add new asset2 Step 4">